SegataLab/cFMD/README.md

 ## Publication

-Carlino et al., "Unexplored microbial diversity from 2,500 food metagenomes and links with the human microbiome", under review.
+Carlino et al., "Unexplored microbial diversity from 2,500 food metagenomes and links with the human microbiome", in press.